 Safety glasses or splash goggles should be worn in all work areas.
 Neoprene gloves, apron, face shield, boots, and other appropriate protective clothing and equipment should be available and worn as necessary to prevent skin and eye contact.
-Remove contaminated clothing immediately and do not wear it until it has been properly laundered.

 Eyewash stations and safety showers should be readily available in use and handling areas.